 For Winfred, entrepreneurial success meant supporting farmers in her rural community.

 Growing up in the quiet, rural community of Ebulali Village, Kakamega County in Kenya, Winfred Machengo, 29, wanted to have her own business that helped the farmers in her community.
 Before joining iDE, Winfred had a job with a local organization that provided agronomy training and services to farmers.
-Ebulali farmers primarily grow maize and groundnuts, but climate change has pushed many to diversify their crops and adopt new farming skills to make sure yields increase year by year.
+Ebulali farmers primarily grow maize and groundnuts, but changing rainfall patterns have pushed many to diversify their crops and adopt new farming skills to make sure yields increase year by year.

 In 2023, with the harvest season approaching, Winfred and her colleagues were introduced to Bountifield International—now iDE Kenya—to explore offering additional services to farmers in her program.
 With a full-time job, this meant more work for Winfred, but she also saw it as “an opportunity to start her own business built on helping farmers during the busiest season of the year,” said Winfred.